-A couple may seem to be financially compatible before they marry, but the passage of time often reveals major differences in their attitude about financial matters.
+A couple may seem to be financially compatible before they marry, but the passage of time often reveals significant differences in their attitude about financial matters.
 Compatibility in non-financial areas, including religion and family values, is certainly important, but it may not be enough for you to have a strong marriage, if you and your spouse are not financially compatible.

 In an article in the Winston-Salem Journal, a woman who was having marital difficulties because she and her husband could not agree on financial priorities, made an insightful statement when she said, “[F]inancial compatibility – financial chemistry – matters just as much in terms of life goals as family, sense of humor and personality.”

-If you and your spouse don’t achieve a sufficient level of financial compatibility, the differences in your financial goals are much more likely to result in strong disagreements that can drive a wedge between the two of you and cause what would otherwise be a good marriage to be wrecked on the rocks of financial conflict, like so many other marriages.
+If you and your spouse do not achieve a sufficient level of financial compatibility, the differences in your financial goals are much more likely to result in strong disagreements that can drive a wedge between the two of you and cause what would otherwise be a good marriage to be wrecked on the rocks of financial conflict, like so many other marriages.

 So, what can you do to become financially more compatible?
 Among the steps you can take are the following:

-Learn how to do financial planning – both short-term and long-term.
+- Learn how to do financial planning – both short-term and long-term.
 This includes setting financial goals and then determining how best to achieve them.
 [See our articles under the heading of Financial Planning and Budgeting.]

 Ephesians 5:25 instructs husbands to love their wife.
 Likewise, wives are expected to love their husband.
 Each of you can have the satisfaction of knowing that, by being unselfish in considering each other’s financial goals, you are demonstrating your love for each other.
-And by knowing this, it is highly likely that the two of you will be able to achieve greater financial compatibility and a stronger marriage.
+And, by knowing this, it is highly likely that the two of you will be able to achieve greater financial compatibility and a stronger marriage.